Elizabeth Hill (linguist)

-Dame Elizabeth Mary Hill DBE (born Yelizaveta Fyodorovna Hill; Russian Елизаве́та Фёдоровна Хилл; 24 October 1900 – 17 December 1996) was a Russian-born British academic linguist.
+Dame Elizabeth Mary Hill DBE (born Yelizaveta Fyodorovna Hill; Russian Елизаве́та Фёдоровна Хилл; 24 October 1900 – 17 December 1996) was a Russian-born English academic linguist.
 In addition to a career with the London University School of Slavonic Studies, she was course director of the Joint Services School for Linguists (JSSL), a UK Government training programme to produce linguists and interpreters of Russian, for military and intelligence purposes.

 Background

 Hill was born on 24 October 1900 in St Petersburg, the fifth of six children (and second of the three daughters) of Frederick William Hill (1860–1924), and his wife, born Luise Sophie Olga Wilhelmine Müller (1862-1928).
 Her father was a businessman: members of the English Hill family had been trading with Russia since the middle of the eighteenth century.
 Her mother was a product of the large German-speaking community in Russia.
 The family had fled the Bolsheviks in 1917 in fear for their lives.
 Elizabeth celebrated her seventeenth birthday on the ship that carried them away.
 They relocated to London where they found themselves suddenly all but destitute.